“Makaukau?” (are you ready?) Tim yelled from the back of the canoe.

 A Surfing Show at Honolua Bay

-Due to the unusual tumultuous surf – we weren’t able to do any snorkeling that day in Honolua Bay – an area famous for their reef and snorkeling in Maui.
-However we were treated to a different kind of ocean show – surfers.
+Due to the unusually tumultuous surf – we weren’t able to do any snorkeling that day in Honolua Bay – an area famous for its reef and snorkeling in Maui.
+However, we were treated to a different kind of ocean show – surfers.

 The strong, rough surf was like a beacon to all of the surfers on the island that morning.
 There seemed to be hundreds of them sitting on boards off the rocky coast of Honolua Bay.